 The couple days of allowing your body to change are worth it when you finally get into ketosis.
 If you aren’t sure you’re in ketosis, here are 7 signs you’re in ketosis.

 Once the ketosis begins, the fat loss doesn’t end.

 If you want to beat keto flu you simply have to be prepared.

 If you’re planning your meals just make sure that you are including the right amounts of sodium, potassium, and magnesium into your daily routine.

 If you can’t get those from foods then look into buying supplements that can help to keep you on track.

-In our Keto Dash Program we walk you through a simple routine to help get you started on the ketogenic diet to ensure that you keto flu experience is as short as possible.
+In our Keto Bootstrap Program we walk you through a simple routine to help get you started on the ketogenic diet to ensure that you keto flu experience is as short as possible.